kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/collabpress/readme.txt

 == Upgrade Notice ==

+= 0.5.3 =
+* Added CollabPress styles to necessary admin pages

 = 0.5.2 =
 * Fixed JavaScript bug conflicting w/ plugins and themes

 = 0.5 =
-* adds a bunch of new features including task editing, task comments, uninstallation script, and more
+* Adds a bunch of new features including task editing, task comments, uninstallation script, and more

 == Installation ==